The role of the financial aid office at Bastyr University is to assist students in obtaining the funding they need to reach their educational goals.

 Gainful Employment Compliance

-As of July 1, 2012, the U.S. Department of Education requires institutions who participate in the student financial assistance programs under Title IV of the Higher Education Act of 1965, as amended, to report certain information about students enrolled in their Title IV eligible programs that lead to gainful employment in a recognized occupation.
-At this time, the regulations only apply to the certificate programs in Chinese Herbal Medicine and Holistic Landscape Design.
+As of July 1, 2012, the U.S. Department of Education requires institutions which participate in the student financial assistance programs under Title IV of the Higher Education Act of 1965, as amended, to report certain information about students enrolled in their Title IV eligible programs that lead to gainful employment in a recognized occupation.
+At this time, the regulations only apply to the certificate program in Holistic Landscape Design.
 The following links to our website will provide that information:

 Certificate in Holistic Landscape Design